RamYadlapalli/TypeScriptDemo/README.md

 enum Category {Biography, Poetry, Fiction};//0,1,2

 Arrays:

 1. Arrays work the same way as JS with some notable exceptions
 2. Accessed and used much like JS Arrays
 3. Declare as an array of "any" to store any type in the same array

 Tuples:

 1. Kind of Arrays where we can specify the type for first few elements
 2. Additional elements can be any type from those previously specified

-Functions in TS Vs JS
+Functions in TS Vs JS:

 1. Types in TS, not supported in JavaScript
 2. Arrow functions in TS, introduced in ES2015
 3. Required and Optional parameters in TS, In JS all parameters are Optional